 - Permanent Resident Status-When a student has permanent resident status, the Alien Registration Receipt Card ("green card") must be presented to the Office of Admissions with the application.'

 Applicants who do not give evidence of being native English speakers, including those applying for transfer from U.S. institutions, or who have not graduated from an institution where English is the primary language of instruction must submit an IELTS or TOEFL score.

 If you submit the IELTS results, Barry University requires a band score of 6.5 or higher.

 There are two versions of the TOEFL:

 - The Internet-based test (iBT) score ranges from 0 to 120.
-Barry University requires require 79 at the graduate level.
+Barry University requires require 79 or higher at the graduate level.